The Nomadic Professor History Courses

 While these are survey courses, they discuss particular topics in depth rather than trying to cover every important event.
 These courses are designed to help students think like a historian.
 I especially appreciate that both Jackson and Noorlander often teach by presenting opposing viewpoints on a topic without revealing their own biases.

-The American (U.S.) history courses will follow this sequence:
+The American (U.S.) history courses follow this sequence:

 Part 1: Pre-Columbian Americas to the ratification of the U.S. Constitution

-Part 2: Washington’s presidency to the end of Reconstruction
+Part 2: The Ratification of the Constitution to the end of Reconstruction

-Part 4: Cold War to the War on Terror
+Part 4: WWII through the Cold War and War on Terror

 New units are being completed at the rate of about one every five weeks.